ahn/vaadin-aceeditor/README.md

 ### Ace file paths

-By default, Vaadin AceEditor gets the mode, theme and worker files from [this location](http://d1n0x3qji82z53.cloudfront.net/src-min-noconflict) [(example)](http://d1n0x3qji82z53.cloudfront.net/src-min-noconflict/theme-eclipse.js).
-I guess it's sort of a semi-official location for Ace files, at least it's used in [an Ace tutorial](http://ace.ajax.org/#nav=embedding).
+By default, Vaadin AceEditor gets the mode, theme and worker files from the [ace-builds repository](https://github.com/ajaxorg/ace-builds) via rawgit.com.
+For example: [mode-javascript.js](//cdn.rawgit.com/ajaxorg/ace-builds/e3ccd2c654cf45ee41ffb09d0e7fa5b40cf91a8f/src-min-noconflict/mode-javascript.js).
+Currently using version 1.1.9 of Ace.
+The 1.2.x doesn't work (yet).

 **It's probably safer to host the mode&theme files yourself so that you can be sure that they're compatible with the main Ace file used by this editor.**